bogdanoancea/MobileNetworkDataSimulationTemplate/data/networkEvents/README-networkEvents.txt

 This is the outermost element, it encloses the specificatons of other elements.

 2. <specs_events>
 This tag encloses the events definition for a set of files sharing a common structure, comming from an MNO and its parent is <networkEvents>.
-If there are several datasets with different structures a <specs_events> should be added for each dataset.
+If there are several datasets with different structures a <specs_events> tag should be added for each dataset.
 The <specs_events> contains the following tags:

 2.1 <specs_file>
 It enumerates the file names to which the definition applies, and its parent is <specs_events>.
-It contains at least 1 mandatory child element and one optional element:
+It contains at least one mandatory child element and one optional element:
-a) <fileName> : it gives the file name containing the actual data; the definition can be applied to several data files and this tag should be specified for each data file;
+a) <fileName> : mandatory, it gives the file name containing the actual data; the definition can be applied to several data files and this tag should be specified for each data file;
-b) <description> : an optional tag that can provide a textual description;
+b) <description> : an optional tag that can provide a textual description of the files;

 2.2 <specs_mno>
-It specifies the MNO which provided this daatset and its parent is <specs_events>.
+It specifies the MNO which provided this dataset and its parent is <specs_events>.
 It contains one mandatory child element and one optional element:
-a) <name> : it gives MNO name;
+a) <name> : mandatory, it gives MNO name;
 b) <description> : an optional tag that can provide a textual description of the MNO;

 2.3. <specs_time type=...>
-It describes the timestamp variable and its parent is <specs_events>.
+It describes the timestamp variable of the network events and its parent is <specs_events>.
-The attribute type can have one of the two values: "Discrete"  or "Continuous".
+The attribute "type" can have one of the two values: "Discrete"  or "Continuous".
 a) type = "Discrete"
-In this case the <specs_time> element will contain the following 5 mandatory child elements and one optional element: a1) <timeColName> : it gives the column name (in the csv file) of the time variable;
+In this case the <specs_time> element will contain the following five mandatory child elements and one optional element: a1) <timeColName> : mandatory, it gives the column name (in the csv file) of the time variable;
-a2)	<time_start> : it gives the value of the initial time instant as a floating point value;
+a2)	<time_start> : mandatory, it gives the value of the initial time instant as a floating point value;
-a3)	<time_end> : it gives the value of the final time instant as a floating point value;
+a3)	<time_end> : mandatory, it gives the value of the final time instant as a floating point value;
-a4) <time_increment> : it gives the value of the final time instant as a floating point value;
+a4) <time_increment> : mandatory, it gives the value of the final time instant as a floating point value;
-a5) <time_unit> : it gives the value time unit and it can have of of the following values: s, m, h for seconds, minutes, hours;
+a5) <time_unit> : mandatory, it gives the value of the time unit and it can have of of the following values: s, m, h for seconds, minutes, hours;
-a6) <description> : an optional tag that can provide a textual description;
+a6) <description> : an optional tag that can provide a textual description for the timestamp variable;

 b) type = "Continuous"
-In this case the <specs_time> element will contain the following 4 mandatory child elements and one optional element: b1) <timeColName> : it gives the column name (in the csv file) of the time variable;
+In this case the <specs_time> element will contain the following four mandatory child elements and one optional element: b1) <timeColName> : mandatory, it gives the column name (in the csv file) of the time variable;
-b2)	<time_start> : it gives the value of the initial time instant as a floating point value;
+b2)	<time_start> : mandatory, it gives the value of the initial time instant as a floating point value;
-b3)	<time_end> : it gives the value of the final time instant as a floating point value;
+b3)	<time_end> : mandatory, it gives the value of the final time instant as a floating point value;
-b4) <time_unit> : it gives the value time unit and it can have of of the following values: s, m, h for seconds, minutes, hours;
+b4) <time_unit> : mandatory, it gives the value time unit and it can have of of the following values: s, m, h for seconds, minutes, hours;
-b5) <description> : an optional tag that can provide a textual description;
+b5) <description> : an optional tag that can provide a textual description for the timestamp variable;

 2.4. <specs_event eventType = ...>
-It describes the events captured by the network and its parent is <specs_events>.
+It describes the network events captured by the mobile network and its parent is <specs_events>.
-The attribute eventType can have one of the two values: "CellID"  or "CellIDTA".
+The attribute "eventType" can have one of the two values: "CellID"  or "CellIDTA".
 In the first case a network event is represented by the ID of the cell where the mobile device was detected and in the second case, besides the ID of the cell the time advancing variable (TA) is also stored by the network together with the cell type (to correctly interpret the value of tha TA).

 a) eventType = "CellID"
-In this case the <specs_event> element will contain the following 4 mandatory child elements and one optional element: a1) <cellIDColName> : it gives the column name (in the csv file) of the cell ID;
+In this case the <specs_event> element will contain the following four mandatory child elements and one optional element: a1) <cellIDColName> : mandatory, it gives the column name (in the csv file) of the cell ID;
-a2) <cellID_value_type> : it gives the type of the data on cell ID column and currently it supports two values: integer or string;
+a2) <cellID_value_type> : mandatory, it gives the type of the data on cell ID column and currently it supports two values: integer or string;
-a3) <eventCodeColName> : it gives the column name (in the csv file) of the event code (an integer);
+a3) <eventCodeColName> : mandatory, it gives the column name (in the csv file) of the event code;
-a4) <eventCode_value_type> : it gives the type of the data on Event Code column and currently it supports two values: integer or string;
+a4) <eventCode_value_type> : mandatory, it gives the type of the data on Event Code column and currently it supports two values: integer or string;
 a5) <description> : an optional tag that can provide a textual description;

 b) eventType = "CellIDTA"
-In this case the <specs_event> element will contain the following 8 mandatory child elements and one optional element: b1) <cellIDColName> : it gives the column name (in the csv file) of the cell ID;
+In this case the <specs_event> element will contain the following eight mandatory child elements and one optional element: b1) <cellIDColName> : mandatory, it gives the column name (in the csv file) of the cell ID;
-b2) <cellID_value_type> : it gives the type of the data on cell ID column and currently it supports two values: integer or string;
+b2) <cellID_value_type> : mandatory, it gives the type of the data on cell ID column and currently it supports two values: integer or string;
-b3) <TAColName> : it gives the column name (in the csv file) of the TA variable;
+b3) <TAColName> : mandatory, it gives the column name (in the csv file) of the TA variable;
-b4) <TA_value_type> : it gives the type of the data on cell ID column and currently it supports two values: integer or long;
+b4) <TA_value_type> : mandatory, it gives the type of the data on cell ID column and currently it supports two values: integer or long;
-b5) <cellTypeColName> : it gives the column name (in the csv file) of the cell type variable;
+b5) <cellTypeColName> : mandatory, it gives the column name (in the csv file) of the cell type variable;
-b6) <cellTypeValues> : it enumerates the possible values for the cell type; the only valid values are "2G", "3G", "4G", "5G", "LTE", "UMTS", "CDMA";
+b6) <cellTypeValues> : mandatory, it enumerates the possible values for the cell type; the only valid values are "2G", "3G", "4G", "5G", "LTE", "UMTS", "CDMA";
-b7) <eventCodeColName> : it gives the column name (in the csv file) of the event code (an integer);
+b7) <eventCodeColName> : mandatory, it gives the column name (in the csv file) of the event code;
-b8) <eventCode_value_type> : it gives the type of the data on Event Code column and currently it supports two values: integer or string;
+b8) <eventCode_value_type> : mandatory, it gives the type of the data on Event Code column and currently it supports two values: integer or string;
 b9) <description> : an optional tag that can provide a textual description;

 2.5. <specs_device>
 It enumerates the device IDs and its parent is <specs_events>.
-It contains 2 mandatory child elements and one optional element:
+It contains two mandatory child elements and one optional element:
-a) <devColName> : it gives the column name (in the csv file) of the device IDs;
+a) <devColName> : mandatory, it gives the column name (in the csv file) of the device IDs;
-b) <devID_value_type> : it gives the type of the values of the device IDs and it support the following values: string and integer;
+b) <devID_value_type> : mandatory, it gives the type of the values of the device IDs and it supports the following values: string and integer;
 c) <description> : an optional tag that can provide a textual description;

 2.6. <specs_coords CRSType= ...>
 It specifies the geographical coordinates of the location where the network events where generated.
-The atribute CRSType can have one of the two values: "None"  or "WGS84".
-In the first case no Coordinate Reference System is used and the x,y,z coordinates are simple cartesian coordinates in meters.
+The atribute "CRSType" can have one of the two values: "None"  or "WGS84".
+In the first case no Coordinate Reference System is used and the x, y, z coordinates are simple cartesian coordinates in meters.
 In the second case the WGS84 Coordinate Reference System is used to give the network events geographical coordinates and the lat/long system is used.
 Its parent is <specs_events>.

 a)CRSType = None
-In this case the <specs_coords> element will contain the following 4 mandatory child elements and 3 optional elements: a1) <xColName> : it gives the column name (in the csv file) of the x coordinate;
+In this case the <specs_coords> element will contain the following four mandatory child elements and three optional elements: a1) <xColName> : mandatory, it gives the column name (in the csv file) of the x coordinate;
-a2) <x_value_type> : it gives the type of the X coordinate values: decimal, integer or long;
+a2) <x_value_type> : mandatory, it gives the type of the x coordinate values: decimal, integer or long;
-a3) <yColName> : it gives the column name (in the csv file) of the y coordinate;
+a3) <yColName> : mandatory, it gives the column name (in the csv file) of the y coordinate;
-a4) <y_value_type> : it gives the type of the Y coordinate values: decimal, integer or long;
+a4) <y_value_type> : mandatory, it gives the type of the y coordinate values: decimal, integer or long;
-a5) <zColName> : optional, it gives the column name (in the csv file) of the z coordinate a6) <z_value_type> : it gives the type of the Z coordinate values: decimal, integer or long;
+a5) <zColName> : optional, it gives the column name (in the csv file) of the z coordinate a6) <z_value_type> : optional, it gives the type of the z coordinate values: decimal, integer or long;
 a7) <description> : an optional tag that can provide a textual description;

 b)CRSType = WGS84
-In this case the <specs_coords> element will contain the following 4 mandatory child elements and 3 optional elements: b1) <latColName> : it gives the column name (in the csv file) of the latitude;
+In this case the <specs_coords> element will contain the following four mandatory child elements and three optional elements: b1) <latColName> : mandatory, it gives the column name (in the csv file) of the latitude;
-b2) <lat_value_type> : it gives the type of the lat coordinate values: decimal, integer or long;
+b2) <lat_value_type> : mandatory, it gives the type of the lat coordinate values: decimal, integer or long;
-b3) <longColName> : it gives the column name (in the csv file) of the longitute;
+b3) <longColName> : mandatory, it gives the column name (in the csv file) of the longitute;
-b4) <long_value_type> : it gives the type of the long coordinate values: decimal, integer or long;
+b4) <long_value_type> : mandatory, it gives the type of the long coordinate values: decimal, integer or long;
-b5) <zColName> : optional, it gives the column name (in the csv file) of the z coordinate b6) <z_value_type> : it gives the type of the z coordinate values: decimal, integer or long;
+b5) <zColName> : optional, it gives the column name (in the csv file) of the z coordinate b6) <z_value_type> : optional, it gives the type of the z coordinate values: decimal, integer or long;
 b7) <description> : an optional tag that can provide a textual description;

 2.7. <specs_tile>
 It enumerates the tile IDs and its parent is <specs_events>.
-It contains 2 mandatory child elements and one optional element:
+It contains two mandatory child elements and one optional element:
-a) <tileColName> : it gives the column name (in the csv file) of the tile IDs;
+a) <tileColName> : mandatory, it gives the column name (in the csv file) of the tile IDs;
-b) <tileID_value_type> : it give the data type of the tile IDs and it can be: unsignedInt, unsignedLong, nonNegativeInteger;
+b) <tileID_value_type> : mandatory, it give the data type of the tile IDs and it can be: unsignedInt, unsignedLong, nonNegativeInteger;
 c) <description> : an optional tag that can provide a textual description;